Euphillya/Skyllia-PAPI/readme.md

    - Use the command `/papi ecloud list` to list available expansions.
    - If necessary, install the Skyllia expansion via `/papi ecloud download Skyllia`, then `/papi reload`.

+### Optional: Integrate Skyllia-Ore

+**Skyllia-Ore** is an optional plugin that extends Skyllia by adding a placeholder for ore generators.
+You can find it on [GitHub](https://github.com/Euphillya/Skyllia-Ore).

+If **Skyllia-Ore** is installed, it unlocks the `%skyllia_ore%` placeholder, which displays the current ore generator in use on the player's island.
+If Skyllia-Ore is not installed, this placeholder will not function, but the rest of the Skyllia plugin will work as expected.

+#### Installation Steps:

+1. **Download Skyllia-Ore:**

+   - Download the latest release from [GitHub](https://github.com/Euphillya/Skyllia-Ore).
+   - Place the `.jar` file in your server's `plugins` folder.
+   - Restart the server to load Skyllia-Ore.

+2. **Verify Skyllia-Ore Integration:**

+   - Run `/papi reload` to reload PlaceholderAPI.
+   - Test Skyllia-Ore-specific placeholders like `%skyllia_ore%` to ensure proper functionality.

 ## Using Placeholders

 Placeholders are special strings that will be replaced with dynamic values.
 They generally follow this format: